Class of 2018

 Snowsport Pioneers Making History

 In August, over 250 industry advocates voted to determine the US Ski and Snowboard Hall of Fame Class of 2018.
-The OUTSTANDING individuals listed below were chosen from a pool of over 70 nominees to earn a spot in this year’s class.
+The OUTSTANDING individuals listed below were selected from a pool of over 70 nominees to earn a spot in this year’s class.

 The National Voting Panel is comprised of the board members from: